Nadwey/roomsintheback-website/docs/faq.md

 ## Where are the builds??

-I'm not releasing any builds yet, because the game is not ready for that, and I don't want to disappoint people with a buggy mess.
+I'm not releasing any builds yet, because the game is not ready for that, and I don't want to disappoint people with a buggy mess and a lack of gameplay.

+I also don't want anymore testers, there just isn't enough content to test.

 ## When will it be released?